krnlyng/fake_libc/README.md

-an android library calls `dlopen` it knows which `dlopen` to use (namely again `dlmopen` with the android namespace as argument). `libc.so` provides most of the bionic libc functions (with versioning) and redirects them to the appropriate glibc functions. `setjmp` and `longjmp` were tricky but in the end i just copied the functions into a seperate android library which i load in the fake libc (with prefix `my_` to avoid issues).
+an android library calls `dlopen` it knows which `dlopen` to use (namely again `dlmopen` with the android namespace as argument). `libc.so` provides most of the bionic libc functions (with versioning) and redirects them to the appropriate glibc functions. the redirects either are gnu indirect functions (for optimal performance) or wrappers because floating point functions have to be handled specially, functions with `FILE*` arguments have to be handled specially and `pthread` functions have to be handled specially and some functions don't have glibc equivalents. `setjmp` and `longjmp` were tricky but in the end i just copied the functions into a seperate android library which i load in the fake libc (with prefix `my_` to avoid issues).

 `libEGL.so.1` loads androids `libEGL.so` via `android_dlopen` and (gnu)
 `dlsym`s all the symbols it requires on demand.